hmalik88/event_manager/readme.md

 ## Event Manager

-Small program that takes in a CSV file and parses it and creates an html page for each entry in the csv file dynamically.
+Small program that takes in a CSV file, parses it and dynamically creates an html page for each entry in the csv file.

 1. Clone down the repo.
 2. Run 'bundle install'